bezmoradi/tutorials/go/20-testing.md

 }
 ```

 We can call the test function whatever we want but the VSCode extension asks us to start the name with `Test`.
-By convention, we can add the name of the function being tested like `TestConcatTwoStrings` (Another valid name for our test function would be `Test_concat_two_strings`)
+By convention, we can add the name of the function being tested like `TestConcatTwoStrings` (another valid name for our test function would be `Test_concat_two_strings`).

 ## Defining Test Cases